-To set additional parameters of Wi-fi network click on 'Advanced setings' link.
+To set additional parameters of the Wi-Fi network, click on the 'Advanced settings' link.

-In 'General settings for 2.4 GHz Wi-Fi' use 'Country' line to manually choose the country in which you plan to use the Internet center.
+In 'General settings for 2.4 GHz Wi-Fi' use the 'Country' line to manually choose the country in which you plan to use the router.

-The 'Channel' is set to 'Auto' by default.
-In this case, the Internet center automatically selects the optimal working channel based on periodic analysis of the radio environment.
+'Channel' is set to 'Auto' by default.
+In this case, the router automatically selects the optimal working channel based on the radio environment's periodic analysis.

-If necessary, you can manually set the channel number (from 36 to 165) in which the 5 GHz access point will operate.
-In the 5 GHz band 17 working channels are available.
-We recommend that you select a channel with a lower number between 36 and 64 (the lower the frequency, the better the signal penetration).
+If necessary, you can manually set the channel number (from 36 to 165) in which the 5 GHz access point will operate (For some specific features of channels in the 5 GHz band, see the article: A mobile device can't see the 5 GHz Wi-Fi network?).
+In the 5 GHz band, 17 working channels are available.
+We recommend selecting a channel with a lower number between 36 and 64 (the lower the frequency, the better the signal penetration).

-The 'Choosing the optimal channel' is pre-set to 'At start' value, but you can select 'Every 6 hours', 'Every 12 hours', 'Every 24 hours' or 'Dynamic' when the optimal channel is selected once per hour, if minimal traffic condition is met.
+The 'Choosing the optimal channel' is pre-set to the 'At start' value, but you can select 'Every 6 hours', 'Every 12 hours', 'Every 24 hours' or 'Dynamic' when the optimal channel is selected once per hour if minimal traffic condition is met.

-For 5 GHz band the Band steering feature is available (it's disabled by default).
-Band Steering selects the optimal Wi-fi band (2.4 or 5 GHz) for each dual-band client in your network.
+For the 5 GHz band, the Band Steering feature is available (disabled by default).
+Band Steering selects the optimal Wi-Fi band (2.4 or 5 GHz) for each dual-band client in your network.

 NOTE: Important!
-The names of Wi-Fi 2.4 GHz and 5 GHz networks should be the same to make Band Steering operate.
+The names of Wi-Fi 2.4 GHz and 5 GHz networks should be the same to make Band Steering operational.

-TIP: Tip: Internet centers use the same network name both for 2.4 and 5 GHz bands by default.
-If dual band mobile devices often switchover between 5 GHz and 2.4 GHz it might create inconvenience.
-So we recommend to set different names to 2.4 Ghz network and 5 GHz network.
+TIP: Tip: Routers use the same network name both for 2.4 and for 5 GHz bands by default.
+If dual-band mobile devices often switch over between 5 GHz and 2.4 GHz, and that creates inconvenience, we recommend setting different names to the 2.4 GHz and 5 GHz networks.
 And then connect clients to the desired network.